cosmos/interchain-security/docs/docs/introduction/overview.md

 :::info
 Interchain Security is an open sourced IBC application which allows cosmos blockchains to lease their proof-of-stake security to one another.
 <br></br>
-Interchain Security allows anyone to launch a "consumer" blockchain using a subset of, or even the whole, validator set from the "provider" blockchain by creating a governance proposal.
+Interchain Security allows anyone to launch a "consumer" blockchain using a subset, or even the entire, validator set from the "provider" blockchain by creating a governance proposal.
 If the proposal is accepted, provider chain validators start validating the consumer chain as well.
 Consumer chains will therefore inherit security and decentralization from the provider.
 :::